vaimo/webfactory-ssh-agent-github/README.md

 The following inputs can be used to control the action's behavior:

-* `ssh-private-key`: Required.
+* `ssh-private-keys`: Required.
 Use this to provide the key(s) to load as GitHub Actions secrets.
 * `ssh-auth-sock`: Can be used to control where the SSH agent socket will be placed.
 Ultimately affects the `$SSH_AUTH_SOCK` environment variable.
 * `log-public-key`: Set this to `false` if you want to suppress logging of _public_ key information.
 To simplify debugging and since it contains public key information only, this is turned on by default.